Adolf Konstantinopolsky: Education

 Adolf Konstantonopolsky was born in Kharkiv in the family of a white-collar worker.

 He studied at the Kharkiv State School of Art (1940–1941) and at the Kharkiv State Academy of Arts (1948–1954); among his professors were Yury V. Balanovsky, G. A. Tomenko, O. P. Lezina.
 He painted "Days of Mourning" and "People's Mourning" as his graduation assignment under the guidance of S. F. Besedin.

 Art exhibitions

-Adolf Konstantinopolsky took part in art exhibitions since 1954.
+Konstantinopolsky took part in art exhibitions since 1954.

-One of the first artist's paintings, "Native Soil" was exhibited at a Ukrainian art exhibition in 1957.
-The painting at once won the recognition of viewers and critics, rightfully becoming one of the best battle painting works of the Ukrainian SSR dedicated to the Great Patriotic War.
-This epic, multi-faceted canvas looks natural and nonchallant.
-It attracts with its truthfulness and deep meaning.
-The gaze gradually moves from group to group, from face to face, thus creating the impression that the soldiers are diverse and, at the same time, united in their mood.
+One of the first artist's early paintings, "Native Soil", was exhibited at a Ukrainian art exhibition in 1957.
+The work received positive reviews from viewers and critics, and was later categorized among the notable battle paintings of the Ukrainian SSR concerning World War II.
+The large-scale canvas depicts various groups of soldiers, focused on their individual expressions while maintaining a unified thematic mood.

-The artist's works were exhibited at art exhibitions in Canada (1962) and Italy (1975).
+His works were exhibited at art exhibitions in Canada (1962) and Italy (1975).

 As "The Artists of Kharkiv" guide published in 1967 states, "the best of [his] works have become an asset of the Ukrainian Soviet fine arts."

-Adolf Konstantinopolsky many times was a participant in various provincial, Ukrainian, All-Union, and foreign (outside of the Soviet Union) art exhibitions.
+Konstantinopolsky was a regular participant in various provincial, Ukrainian, All-Union, and foreign (outside of the Soviet Union) art exhibitions.